Virtual Event FAQs

 If you are employed by a U.S. Government agency and your presentation is considered to be in the public domain and not subject to copyright, you may use the following statement or similar:

 “This material is a work of the U.S. Government and is not subject to copyright protection in the United States.”

 How much is registration for the virtual event?

 Please visit the registration page for details.

 Do I need to register to present my paper at the virtual AIAA Propulsion and Energy Forum?

 Yes, an author from a submitted manuscript will be expected to participate during the technical presentation Q&A portion of the virtual forum event (in order to participate, the author must register for the forum).
 The registrant (participating author) does not need to be the same individual that recorded the presentation.
 To participate in any part of the virtual forum, including the technical presentation Q&A, every individual must register.
 Should an author be unable to participate during the designated events for technical paper presenters, the manuscript will be withdrawn from the proceedings.

 Who will have access to proceedings?

 Full forum registrants will have access to proceedings, just as they would in face-to-face AIAA forums.
-For other registration types (Student, Retiree, and Limited Access), they will not have access to the proceedings (publications), but there is an option to purchase proceedings separately.
-All registrants will have access to technical presentations.
+For other registration types (Student and Retiree), they will not have access to the proceedings (publications), but there is an option to purchase proceedings separately.

 I need a Certificate of Attendance to be reimbursed by my institution, how do I get one?